SvenShade/Rel-AIR/README.md

 1. Using the AIR module at https://pyro.ai/examples/air.html, we generated a second dataset, consisting of objects found by the module, and their position and scale latents.

 1. We downloaded the original RAVEN code, available at https://github.com/WellyZhang/RAVEN, on which to build this project.
-Download this and replace the model folder with ours to run our code.
+Download this and copy across the files in our repo, under src/model.

 1. With those datasets (which we will also be uploading), one can train the models like so: